From the The GLM Podcast, Aug 23, 2023:

 A testimony is often presented with great emotional tenacity.

-A Testimony is used both offensively and defensively.
+A testimony is used both offensively and defensively.

 Those talking to LDS missionaries are often encouraged to pray to receive a testimony.

-Although not essential doctrine, discussing Testimony is an essential dialog.
+Although not essential doctrine, discussing testimony is an essential dialog.

 They have to see their over reliance on a subjective experience as a sole criterion of truth as problematic.